Tofaa2/EntityLib/README.md

 Currently, EntityLib is only stable for 1.18+, but it will support all versions that PacketEvents supports in the future. <br>
 For general support and reports of bugs, join the [Discord](https://discord.gg/jawR25hrSK) server.

+Currently supported platforms are `spigot` and `velocity` You can easily use EntityLib platformless by using the `api` or `common` module

 Gradle (Groovy DSL):
 ```groovy
 //https://jitpack.io/#Tofaa2/EntityLib/